ppy/osu-wiki/news/2025/2025-12-04-osu-world-cup-2025-semifinals-recap.md

 | **Germany** ::{ flag=DE }:: | **6** | 4 | ::{ flag=NZ }:: New Zealand |
 | **South Korea** ::{ flag=KR }:: | **6** | 1 | ::{ flag=RU }:: Russian Federation |
 | **Poland** ::{ flag=PL }:: | **6** | 1 | ::{ flag=CA }:: Canada |

+Those who have been following along throughout the tournament will be familiar with the story of New Zealand.
+With an overall ranking of #32 in the global standings and a base of under 8,000 active players, the heretofore unheralded Kiwis rarely appeared on the radar of casual fans.
+What's more, in their previous 12 OWC appearances, New Zealand had won a grand total of one match (in 2019), and in 2024, they finished a distant 44th in qualifiers, failing to make it to the bracket stage.

+This year's roster, however, set out to write a new story for their tiny nation.
+Placing 16th in qualifiers and finishing with a 3–0 record in the Group Stage, New Zealand forced the world to sit up and take notice.
+Though they fell to the Losers Bracket at the hands of the United Kingdom in the Round of 16, they won back-to-back matches in the Quarterfinals week over Sweden and France to solidify a spot for themselves in the top 12 for the first time.
+A matchup against #9 seed China loomed large with a top 8 placement on the line.

 ### ::{ flag=CN }:: China vs. ::{ flag=NZ }:: New Zealand